Jeremy-Tsai-310206-XJOSH/Isabel-Lifu-211207-XPrado/README.md

 Favourite subject: Mathematics<br>
 Favourite topic: Vector Calculus<br>
 Placing in family: First and only child<br>
-Pets: A Golden Retriever called Prado, A German Sheperd called Sylvia<br>
+Pets: A Golden Retriever called Prado, A German Shepherd called Sylvia<br>
 Fun fact: My account name, Isabel-Lifu-211207-XPrado is derived from my name,<br>
 birthdate in ddmmyy without the slashes, and then Kiss=X Prado! <br>
 *Sorry to Sylvia, cos you didn't exist yet when I joined Github 🤣</h4>